Please check our Canvas classes daily for class and homework information from teachers.

 25% Quizzes (no retakes available)

 5% Homework (Math and Reading worksheets): All homework will be assigned a due date and completion of the homework will account for a 5% of the grade.
 NO LATE HOMEWORK WILL BE ACCEPTED AFTER ONE WEEK FROM THE DUE DATE.

 Science and Social Studies

 Recording Zeros: Our school will not be recording 0's for a missing assignment.
 Instead, we will record a 49% until the assignment is completed.
 Assignments that ACTUALLY earned less than 50% are put into the grade book as a 50% until the assignment has been retaken, if applicable.

-Test Corrections: In lieu of re-takes, studeants will be givn an opportunity to make test corrections to demonstrate mastery of the standard.
-Test corrections are encouraged and expected on assessments for scores less than 70%.
-Students may correct incorrect answers (with explanations attached) on an assessment if students have completed the practice/homework and other assignments, and completed the new studying option assigned by the teacher.
+Test Corrections: To demonstrate mastery of the standards, test corrections are encouraged and expected on assessments for scores less than 70%.
+Students will have to attend tutoring and complete the work assigned by the teacher.

 Extra Credit: Extra credit and grading on a curve are not used; these practices are not an effective way to show mastery of standards.